Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 But I, you know, there

-we always had parties at four of them,
+we always had parties at for I'll provide

 And there was just one time,